Burke Recovery thanks all who have been involved in creating these compelling audios for September Month.

-Burke Substance Abuse Network (BSAN) is a coalition of providers, support groups, related agencies and other stakeholders who come together to: (a) network; (b) identify gaps in service; and (c) strategically plan response to community needs as they relate to Youth and their Families in order to establish a vibrant, Recovery Oriented Community of Care in Burke County.
+Burke Substance Abuse Network (BSAN) is a coalition of providers, support groups, related agencies and other stakeholders who come together to: (a) network; (b) identify gaps in service; and (c) strategically plan response to community needs as they relate to the reduction of substance abuse and use in youth, young adults, their families, and all citizens of Burke County for long term community health.

 - Substance abuse is a critical issue facing Burke County: